-since the HS-1800/PRO is electrically a quarter-wave antenna, a good vehicle grounding system, counterpoise or radials is absolutely essential for best performance.
-Any resistance introduced into the system impacts performance and can also cause high SWR readings.
-Long vehicle ground leads should be avoided.
+system, counterpoise or radials is absolutely essential so that there will not be damaging voltages on the main coil.
+Also, any resistance introduced into the system impacts performance and can also cause high SWR readings.
+Long ground leads must be avoided.